 Having been with 350 Chicago from nearly the beginning, Larry has a long history of grassroots activism, starting with advocating against American involvement in the Central American wars of the mid 80’s.
 During the 90’s, he was an at large member of the successful coalition of environmental organizations in the Westside Alliance for a Safe and Toxic-Free Environment(WASTE).
 The coalition advocated for and won the battle to have the polluting Chicago and Kilbourn Garbage Incinerator shut down.

 Joining founder Melissa shortly after 350 Chicago’s formation, Larry assisted in launching and building the organization.
 After hearing an interview with a climate scientist, Larry decided to enlist in the fight against the fossil fuel industries destruction of the planet’s habitat, hoping to lessen the devastation for his son and his son’s generation.

-Holding a degree in Audio Engineering and a Masters in Writing from Columbia College, Larry spent 15 years in the music business and the last twenty-one in the Brewing Industry, teaching home-brewing, writing content for websites and working in marketing and promotions.
+Holding a degree in Audio Engineering and a Masters in Writing from Columbia College, Larry spent 15 years in the music business and the last twenty-three in the Brewing Industry, teaching home-brewing, writing content for websites and working in marketing and promotions.